gurmaniakas-boop/Curious-coder/README.md

 # Curious-coder
-Fantastic and most easiest and reliable method of project code of how ATM machine works
+Fantastic and most easiest and reliable method of project code and how it works